-The Faculty of Architecture STU is the largest educational institution for architects in the Slovak Republic.
-The trends of the Faculty are developed and based on ongoing development of the "university platform" of University Education.
-Bound to it is the recently realized innovation of the Faculty's profile and its education activities within the bachelor's, master's and PhD. study programs.
-The profile reflects university principles and establishes a condition for professional performance within the home country and the EU framework.
-In this respect there is a clear orientation to prepare architects, urban planners and designers within a creative framework.
+Nowadays, the Faculty of Architecture and Design STU is the largest educational institution for architects and designers in the Slovak Republic.
+The faculty profile reflects university principles and establishes a condition for professional performance within the home country and the EU framework.
+In this respect, there is a clear orientation to prepare architects, urban planners, and designers within a creative framework.
 The present two-year tier system of study focuses on the preparedness of a graduate.
 Awareness in the art and theory subjects is emphasized, as well as in a variety of technical and design subjects from urban planning to interior design.

-The Faculty of Architecture is situated in a building designed by Emil Belluš, the most important Slovak architect in the last century and the founder of the school for whom the hall "Aula of Professor Belluš" (residing within the college) is named.
-In addition to such lecture classrooms, studios, computer facilities and the Faculty library which holds significant professional books and journals (many which are internationally acclaimed) may be utilized for the development of creative abilities and professional skill.
+The Faculty of Architecture and Design is situated in a building designed by Emil Belluš, the most important Slovak architect in the 20th century and the founder of the school for whom the hall "Aula of Professor Belluš" (residing within the college) is named.
+In addition to such lecture classrooms, studios, computer facilities, and the Faculty library which holds significant professional books and journals (many which are internationally acclaimed) may be utilized for the development of creative abilities and professional skills.